EtSH-C2H6S/TinkersAdvanced/Features.md

 * Integration Materials
     * Pink Slime Metal
       > Tier 3 material.
 Recovers Overslime after mining or killing according to the amount of loot.
+### Create Utilities Compact
+* Integration Materials
+    * Void Steel
+      > Tier 4 material.
+Has Global Traveler trait as a tool.
+Has a chance to avoid arrow damage as an armor.